How does compound interest actually work?

 Einstein spent a lot of his life in debt, for all he was a genius.
 On the other hand, investment guru Warren Buffett famously extols compound interest as an investor’s greatest ally, attributing much of his wealth to this principle:

-“My wealth has come from a combination of living in America, some lucky genes, and compound interest”.
+“My wealth has come from a combination of living in America, some lucky genes, and compound interest.”

-“That’s nice Gillian,” you’re probably thinking, “but why are you giving me a bunch of quotes about money.
+“That’s nice Gillian,” you’re probably thinking, “but why are you giving me a bunch of quotes about money?”
 The answer is TikTok – or specifically a viral video that keeps cropping up claiming you can pay down your home loan in five years by spending a dollar a day.

 Spoiler here: you can’t.
 But it also made me realise just how misunderstood compound interest is.
-It’s neither good or bad, but it literally pays to understand how to use it to your advantage.
+It’s neither good nor bad, but it literally pays to understand how to use it to your advantage.
 So here’s my quick overview of what you need to know.

 What is compound interest?